j7168908jx/j7168908jx.github.io/_posts/2023-09-21-summary-quant-interview-questions.md

     $$\mathbb P(T_{-a} \lt +\infty) = (q/p)^{a}.$$
   - Single-sided boundary $(-\infty, b]$, probability of hitting $b$ is $1$ and expected hitting time is $\mathbb E T_b = b/(2p-1)$.
   </details>

+### Linear Algebra

+- What are the conditions for an integer matrices to have an inverse such that elements in this inverse are all integers?